-Hitting malaria from all sides: Experts explore how business can help fight diseaseFebruary 4th, 2013 in Diseases, Conditions, Syndromes /
+Hitting malaria from all sides: Experts explore how business can help fight diseaseFebruary 4th, 2013 by Alvin Powell in Diseases, Conditions, Syndromes /

 Ray Chambers, the U.N.
 Secretary-General’s Special Envoy for Malaria, updated a packed room during the Harvard Malaria Forum on progress against the disease.
 Credit: Katherine Taylor/Harvard Staff Photographer